Our commitment to your recovery from injury extends to beyond in – house treatment.

 Trialling a pillow is recommended for the best feel of a pillow.
 However what is equally important is measuring the correct height.

-Lie next to a mirror on your pillow.
-Look at the shape of your neck with your pillow.
+Take a pillow selfie to look at the shape of your neck with your pillow.
 If your neck is not straight then more than likely the pillow height and contour is incorrect.
 You need your neck to be relatively straight for best posture overnight.

 Over riding all consideration is the fact that you need to be comfortable with your new bed.
 There is no point in having the best ergonomic bed if you have to sleep on the floor because you are unable to get used to that new bed.
-Always allow a 1 to 2 week period to adjust to a new bed.
+Always allow a 1-3 month period to adjust to a new bed.

 The most controversial factor in choosing a bed is whether the bed is firm enough for your back.
 The best advice is that if you have low back or trunk pain that is positional, i.e. affected by posture then you will need to have a bed that supports your spine.
 For this you will need a firm mattress.